daniel-amusin/JavaPigs/README.md

 # JavaPigs
 Java version of Pass The Pigs game.
-To play, download and run JavaPig.jar or compile code on your own and run.
+To play, download and run JavaPig.jar or compile code on your own and run.<br>

 #Rules
 Each player has two pigs.
 Player may choose to roll the pigs, or pass.